 Visit the Canada Border Services Agency website for Canadian border information and services, such as accounting for personal effects.

 Members of the Chair’s team may be eligible for an expedited work permit.
 For further information on the process, institutions may contact their local Temporary Foreign Worker Unit.

 Roles and responsibilities

-The Canada Research Chairs and Canada Excellence Research Chairs programs award their grants to institutions.
-The Chairs Secretariat will make quarterly payments, through SSHRC’s finance division, on behalf of the designated granting agency.
+Chairs are awarded to institutions.
+The Secretariat will make quarterly payments, through SSHRC’s finance division, on behalf of the designated Agency.
 Instalments for future fiscal years will be subject to availability of funds.

-The administration of funds granted by an agency is carried out by the institution and the granting agency.
+The administration of funds granted by an Agency is carried out by the institution and the Agency.
 Refer to the Agreement on the Administration of Agency Grants and Awards by Research Institutions for more details on the administration of funds granted.

-In accordance with federal laws and policies regarding grants, the Chairs Secretariat verifies the institution’s eligibility for a grant.
+In accordance with federal laws and policies regarding grants, the Secretariat verifies the institution’s eligibility for and entitlement to grants.